Homeschooling – The First Year

 No two homeschool moms are alike… and guess what?
 They aren’t supposed to be!
 Don’t join a co-op just because it’s what other homeschool moms do, join one because you want to and you feel like it’s the best choice for your family!

-Allow flexibility, add extra down time, and time for makeup work.
-Change your schedule and change it again, because only you know what works!
+Learn how to invite flexibility into your homeschool by adding down time and scheduling free time for makeup work.
+Change your schedule and change it again!
 Also, understand that not every curriculum is right for everyone.
 Just because it worked for a friend, you don’t have to feel bad if it didn’t work for you.

 Feel Like Your Stuck Trying to Fit Into a Mold?